catalystshift/beginner-guide-PSO2/docs/index.md

 ## Ultra Hard and Beyond
 This section will generally be used for providing guides to the current relevant and/or high difficulty content in PSO2.
 So if you seek guides for say, Ultimate Quests, please refer elsewhere.
-For now, that content is Divide Quests: [https://docs.google.com/document/d/1s1lF4i1RNqkIdJtJq1QMbpEfTonbTkebT8Fepi5-tuQ]
+For now, that content is Divide Quests: [https://docs.google.com/document/d/1s1lF4i1RNqkIdJtJq1QMbpEfTonbTkebT8Fepi5-tuQ] Of additional note are:
+- The Limited Quest that is currently ongoing which can boost drop rates and exp rates for itself and Armada: Final Lament urgent quest.
+- Armada: Final Lament is an important urgent quest for getting your Shiva module requirements filled out and also potentially drops Exegul, Mitra and Varuna modules.
+- Extreme Quest: Risk Realm features potentially powerful S-Aug as well as Aug drops and can be solo'd.

 ## Resources: